tracy200e/tracy200e/README.md

 - 💬 Ask me about **React, JavaScript, Python and Unity**

-- ⚡ Fun fact: **I organise one of the largest independent tech conferences in Australia**
+- ⚡ Fun fact: **I organise one of the largest independent tech conferences in Australia: YOW!
+Conferences**

 <h3 align="left">Connect with me:</h3>
 <p align="left">